How Much Does Homeowners Insurance Cost in New York?

 Coverage kicks in when someone is injured in or around your home.

-Say, Mary Beth, your best friend, comes over to your pre-war and Grendel, your large golden retriever, jumps on her out of excitement.
+Say Mary Beth, your best friend, comes over to your pre-war, and Grendel, your sizeable golden retriever, jumps on her out of excitement.

 And then Mary Beth hits her head when she falls on the wood floor because Grendel is so heavy.